-Blood glucose meters are small, computerized devices that measure and display your blood glucose level.
-Monitoring your blood glucose levels provides valuable information to you and your doctors about how food, exercise, medications, stress, and other factors affect your blood glucose.
-This information will then help you and your doctor better construct a treatment plan.
+If you have diabetes, monitoring your blood glucose level provides you and your doctors with valuable information about how food, exercise, medications, stress, and other factors may affect your blood glucose.
+This information will help you and your doctor construct a treatment plan tailored to your needs.

 What does your insurance cover?

-How much will this cost you?
+How much will this meter cost?

-How easily can you use this meter?
+How easy is it to use this meter?

 How long does it take to get a reading?